prio/prio_old.github.io/_posts/2013-11-21-clojure-python-lite.md

 {% endhighlight %}

-Pyrsistent gives us persistent data structures but because its a third party library we lose literal syntax and constructing a map is unwieldy.
+Pyrsistent gives us persistent data structures but because its a third party library we lose literal syntax (constructing a map is unwieldy) and it is a very young project.

 Verdict: 5/10